de Souza Institute to use Artificial Intelligence in Latest Effort to Support Cancer Patients

 Established in 2008, de Souza Institute is a part of the University Health Network and partners with provincial cancer agencies across Canada.
-It was originally funded by Ontario’s Ministry of Health and Long-Term Care to provide ongoing educational support, professional development and career counseling to health care professionals caring for cancer patients and families. de Souza Institute is providing cancer care excellence by: delivering innovative continuing education and mentorship programs; helping nurses to achieve national specialty certification; funding graduate scholarships to develop tomorrow’s leaders, and supporting in self-care and career development among health care professionals.
+It was originally funded by Ontario’s Ministry of Health and Long-Term Care to provide ongoing educational support, professional development and career counselling to health care professionals caring for cancer patients and families. de Souza Institute is providing cancer care excellence by: delivering innovative continuing education and mentorship programs; helping nurses to achieve national specialty certification; funding graduate scholarships to develop tomorrow’s leaders, and supporting in self-care and career development among health care professionals.
 To learn more about de Souza Institute visit www.desouzainstitute.com

 About de Souza Institute

-Established in 2008, de Souza Institute, in partnership with University Health Network, Cancer Care Ontario and funded by Ontario’s Ministry of Health and Long-Term Care, provides ongoing educational support, professional development and career counseling to nurses caring for cancer patients and families.
-To learn more about de Souza Institute visit www.desouzainstitute.com
+Established in 2008, de Souza Institute, is a part of the University Health Network and partners with Cancer Care Ontario.
+It provides ongoing educational support, professional development and career counseling to healthcare practitioners caring for cancer patients and families.

 de Souza Institute